kyoukel/HTML-CSS-Wireframe/README.md

 ## Overview

-Built a web design skeleton using HTML/CSS.
+Built a web design skeleton using HTML/CSS and commiting changes to the GitHub repository.

 ## Required Specifications